Ethern-Myth/ethern-myth/README.md

 - :mailbox:How to reach me.
 Visit my website and send an email on the contact section or chat using the chat popup:
 - [<img src="https://img.shields.io/badge/website-up?style=for-the-badge&logo=website&logoColor=white" alt="Website"/>](https://ethernmyth.cf)

----
-### Something to read:

-In silence to I, hear noise
-In darkness to I, see light
-In life to I, thrive
-But after all, I is all I know

----

 ### :hammer_and_wrench: Languages and Tools :

 <div>